Certifying Macroscopic Quantum Mechanics via Hypothesis Testing with Finite Data: Discussion

-\titleparagraph{Figure 3---} To better understand how decoherence impacts the distinguishability between quantum and classical cubic phase states, we examine three indicators: interference visibility, Wigner function negativity, and Jeffreys divergence.
+To better understand how decoherence impacts the distinguishability between quantum and classical cubic phase states, in Fig.~\ref{fig:robustness} we examine three indicators: interference visibility, Wigner function negativity, and Jeffreys divergence.
 The latter, defined as $\jeffreysdiv{\pdfqt}{\pdfcl} \equiv \relentropy{\pdfqt}{\pdfcl} + \relentropy{\pdfcl}{\pdfqt}$, quantifies the statistical distance between the quantum and classical position distributions.
 For clarity, each measure is normalized to its value at $\sigma^2 = \zppos^2$.
 At low decoherence values (e.g., $\sigma^2 \approx 5.5\zppos^2$), all three measures successfully distinguish between the classical and quantum hypotheses.
 This can be seen in the leftmost inset, which shows interference visibility, Wigner negativity, and a clear difference between the quantum and classical distributions.
 As decoherence increases, visibility drops to zero around $\sigma^2 \approx 13\zppos^2$.
 In contrast, Wigner function negativity persists to significantly higher values of $\sigma^2$, highlighting the presence of non-contextual quantum features~\cite{Delfosse2015}.
 Ultimately, Jeffreys divergence emerges as the most robust indicator, remaining nonzero up to $\sigma^2 \gtrsim 30\zppos^2$.
-Its resilience to decoherence indicates that quantum interference effects persist long after visibility and negativity have disappeared.
-Thus, while decoherence masks quantum interference effects, it does not destroy them.
-Distinguishing quantum from classical dynamics in the presence of decoherence is analogous to inferring the shape of an object concealed beneath a cloth.
+Its resilience to decoherence arises because, as seen in Eq.\eqref{eq:low_pass}, decoherence acts as a low-pass filter, exponentially suppressing the high-frequency interference fringes that the visibility test relies on.
+In contrast, the likelihood ratio test leverages information from the entire distribution.
+Thus, distinguishing quantum from classical dynamics in the presence of decoherence is analogous to inferring the shape of an object concealed beneath a cloth.
 As decoherence increases, the cloth thickens, making the object harder to discern, but the underlying features remain and can therefore be tested.